jkunimune/nibasa/faq.md

 Nibasa is not based on any particular natural language.
 Its words come from all over the world, primarily from Latin, Arabic, Sanskrit, and Middle Chinese.
-Its grammar can be described as a combination of the word structure of English or Mandarin Chinese with the sentence structure of Japanese.
+Its grammar can be roughly described as a combination of the word structure of English or Mandarin Chinese with the sentence structure of Japanese.

 ### Is Nibasa meant to replace other languages?

 No, Nibasa cannot and should not replace existing native languages.
 Nibasa is meant to be the second language of all humans.
-It therefore seeks to replace widely spoken languages in certain contexts (such as English in scientific articles), but in the home and on the street,
+It therefore seeks to replace widely spoken languages in certain contexts (such as English in scientific articles), but in the home and on the street, people will continue speaking their native languages as they do now.

 ## Language design

 ### Why are there words from so many different places?

-Nibasa is a global language, and as such is based on the idea of *wander words*, words that appear in many places around the world.
+Nibasa is a global language, and as such is based on the idea of *wander-words*, words that appear in many places around the world.
 The purpose of this is two-fold.
 First, it maximizes the number of people who know any given word.
 Second, it evens out the difficulty of learning Nibasa so that it doesn't advantage any one nationality.